Understanding Darvocet And Darvon

 There were approximately 16,000 hospitalizations involving Darvocet in 2008.

 Since 1981, an estimated 10,000 people have succumbed to overdose-related deaths while taking Darvocet.

 drugs of abuse

 Prior to the FDA ban, the DEA listed Darvon as one of the top ten most abused drugs in the US.

 Quitting Propoxyphene-based substances can be extremely uncomfortable and trigger a relapse.
 Depending on your situation and needs, you may want to complete a residential program or seek out support groups and individual counseling.
 The determination of what type of treatment suits each patient should only be made by a substance abuse staff member after a comprehensive evaluation.

 Put Yourself On The Road To Recovery

 Recovering from a Darvon or Darvocet addiction might seem daunting; but with the proper encouragement and resources, you can take back control.
 Finding a support group such as Narcotics Anonymous (NA) can help you maintain focus and avoid relapse.
 It’s also important to follow aftercare plans from a treatment center and to work with an individual therapist upon completion of all levels of treatment care.
 Recovery is more than just getting clean and sober.
 It is a lifestyle change.
-Contact a treatment provider to begin that change now.
+Contact a treatment provider to discuss treatment options.